 On not knowing what the hell I'm doing.

 “This is Antigua.”
 That’s all I could think when I entered the main square in Arequipa, Peru.
 Both were surrounded by walkways of arched columns where touts would constantly hassle you to book a tour, eat at their restaurant, buy some sunglasses.
 Both were flanked by a giant church.
 Both centered around a park, and a fountain, where women in traditional garb tried to get you to buy traditional souvenirs, eat some ice cream, or, in Arequipa’s case, take your photo with an alpaca.

 Arequipa was bigger than Antigua, but so eerily familiar that I often forgot where exactly I was.

-Standing in the main square, my first day in town, brought me back to last March, when I arrived in Guatemala, scared, unsure of myself, not knowing if I was in the right place.
+Standing in the main square, my first day in town after traveling from Huacachina, brought me back to last March, when I arrived in Guatemala, scared, unsure of myself, not knowing if I was in the right place.
 Back to a place where I wandered aimlessly not knowing what to do with myself until I finally said, “Fuck it,” and got a crepe at the crepe place or a bagel at the bagel place because I couldn’t figure out where else to go.

 Sometimes I feel like a horrible traveler.

 But then I realize something that snaps me out of my funk: it doesn’t matter.